ehrpg/qstar/docs/equipment.md

 If an item doesn't have a Weight specified, it still uses Bulk.

+!!! tip "Assets"
+    Some items count as Assets, which can be used to provide a bonus on a **Task** rollfor related checks.
+Usually an item states if it's an Asset, but creative use can always turn other items into Assets as well!

 ## Credits

 > [Credits](#credits) are a universal currency for buying most things.